Ford Taunus TC: Argentina

 Before the launch of Argentinian production, the Taunus TC1 underwent a year of testing.
 Various critical chassis components were replaced with more robust equivalents due to the harsher roads of rural Argentina.
 Other components were re-sourced locally for reasons of availability, but most components for the Argentinian assembled cars still had to be imported from European Ford plants.
 One of the most significant technical differences is that the Argentine Taunus cars use Dana "Type 30" rear axles rather than the Atlas or Salisbury (according to engine size/torque) rear axles used by the European Taunus/Cortina.

 The Argentine models produced from 1974 were the "TC1" in four-door saloon versions (2000L, 2000GXL and 2300GXL) and the two-door fastback coupé (2300GT and 2300GT/SP) from 1974 to 1980.
 No Taunus TC estates or two-door saloons were produced in South America.

-The "TC2" (1976-1979) Taunus/Cortina was never produced in Argentina.
+The "TC2" (1976–1979) Taunus/Cortina was never produced in Argentina.
 Production switched directly in 1980 from the Taunus TC to the "TC3"/"Cortina 80".
-Both saloon (2.0 L, 2.3 Ghia and 2.3 Ghia S) and Coupé (2.3 GT, 2.3 SP and 2.3 SP5) were produced, though again the station wagon bodied cars and the two-door saloons were excluded from the Argentinian line-up.
-As part of the 1980 upgrade, Ford introduced a face-lifted version of the "TC1" fastback coupé, since 1975 produced only in Argentina, featuring the TC3 nose and its own unique taillights lay-out.
-These post-1980 Argentine Taunus fast-back coupés also featured improved performance and a refashioned interior: they used the name "Taunus SP" or "Taunus SP 5", the "5" referring to the five-speed manual gearbox now available as an option.
+Both saloon (2.0 L, 2.3 Ghia and 2.3 Ghia S) and Coupé (2.3 GT, 2.3 SP and 2.3 SP5) were produced, though again the estate-bodied cars and the two-door saloons were excluded from the Argentinian line-up.
+As part of the 1980 upgrade, Ford introduced a face-lifted version of the "TC1" fastback coupé, since 1975 produced only in Argentina, featuring the TC3 nose and its own unique taillights layout.
+These post-1980 Argentine Taunus fastback coupés also featured improved performance and a refashioned interior: they used the name "Taunus SP" or "Taunus SP 5", the "5" referring to the five-speed manual gearbox now available as an option.
 Apart from the five-speed option, the transmission choice, as for the European Taunus TCs, lay between a four-speed manual and, for larger engined cars, a three-speed automatic gearbox.

-The Argentine Taunus TC models did not share the European engine range, instead using the similar "Lima" engine - for Argentina with 2.0 as well as 2.3 litres displacement.
+The Argentine Taunus TC models did not share the European engine range, instead using the similar "Lima" engine — for Argentina with 2.0 as well as 2.3 litres displacement.
 This was derived from the "Pinto" engine but differed in several respects.
 The most powerful engine available in the Argentine Taunus was an updated version of the "Lima" with an upgraded camshaft, new exhaust headers and a twin barrel 36/36mm Solex carburetor.
 None of the Argentine Taunus models came with six-cylinder engines.

 In total, 197,031 Taunuses were built in Argentina.